 The Austin Coding Academy designs its classes to fit the schedule of working professionals trying to find that stepping stone to the next big thing.
 Their certificate includes three 10-week courses that teach students the basics of C#, full-stack development, SQLs, APIs, and more.
 That’s impressive, but if you’re looking for a focus on virtual reality, you’ll find Austin Coding Academy teaches the fundamentals, but doesn’t specialize in VR.

 Learn VR in Chicago

-Columbia College places students into three courses: Developing AR/VR apps, producing AR/VR experiences, and sound design and music for immersive media.
+Columbia College Chicago Online has four courses to choose from: producing AR/VR experiences, sound design and music for immersive media, VR/AR development, and advanced AR apps.
+You need to take three courses to earn their certificate.
 Though the courses emphasize entertainment-based applications, students are encouraged to develop apps for any area.
 With each course taking approximately eight weeks, this certificate is a full-time commitment.